okami101/vuetify-admin/packages/docs/guide/tutorial.md

 * Enable **users** and **material** theme.
 * We don't need of any **profile** or **impersonation** feature.

-Then launch app by `yarn serve` you should arrive to this step :
+Then launch app by `yarn serve --open` you should arrive to this step :

 ![dashboard](/assets/tutorial/dashboard.png)